 “By the end of the day, my foot is swollen and on fire and I am ready to collapse from exhaustion,” she says.
 “I am constantly reminded of the things I can’t do and how careful I need to be.
 I am constantly having to pace myself or spend time sitting in order to make it through the rest of my day.”

 For Michael, who was diagnosed a decade ago and suffers from a form of CRPS that affects his entire body, just getting out of bed is an extraordinary challenge.
-“You would rather be asleep, if possible, than awake and feeling the searing pain throbbing or burning its way through your body.”
+“You would rather be asleep, if possible, than awake and feeling the searing pain throbbing or burning its way through your body.
+I’ve thought about getting some CRPS legal compensation but I haven’t pursued it yet.
+I deserve some sort of compensation for my constant pain.”

 Dealing with the Stress of a Chronic Condition